syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 can be scheduled to.
 Those system are usually other Kubernetes clusters.

 The only required field is `spec.stateStoreRef`.
-It contains a reference to a State Store present in the Platform.
+It contains a reference to a State Store present in the platform.
 In this example, it points to the `minio-store` object you created on the previous step.
 The `spec.StateStoreRef.kind` determines what is the kind of State Store being used by this Destination.